tangshuang/react-immut/README.md

 const { useStore, connect } = applyStore(Some)
 ```

-Next, you need to use `useStore` or `connect` to call this special combined state in components.
+Next, you need to use `useStore` or `connect` to call this special namespace state in components.

 ```js
 function MyComponent() {